A Nightmare on Elm Street: Suffer the Children: Plot

 During the trial, Freddy attacks the teens in their dreams, mutilating Lloyd severely enough that he falls into a coma after being rushed to Springwood General Hospital.
 Afterward, the other teens discover Freddy used the experimental drug to grant them supernatural powers, which he demands they use to kill people in his name, telling them, "You kill for me, or I will kill you."
 As the quintet tries to resist Freddy, Alex and Peter become romantically involved, as do Chris and Heather, despite their fears of racist backlash from Chris's respectability politics-obsessed father, Gideon, and Heather's "white trash" mother, Tammy.
 After Freddy murders Kat, one of the remaining teens betrays the others and gives in to Freddy's demands, killing Peter's father, Chris's family, and Heather.
 These murders empower Freddy enough that he is able to use Lloyd's body as a conduit to physically manifest in Springwood General.
 As Freddy butchers the hospital's patients and staff, attracting police attention, he is confronted by Alex, Chris, and Peter.
 Freddy kills Chris, and Alex accidentally stabs Peter, who dies while expressing remorse over being the one who sided with Freddy.
 Alex is knocked out by Freddy and, in the Dream World, encounters Lloyd, who implores her to mercy kill him while he distracts Freddy.
 Alex wakes up and stabs Lloyd's body before being subdued by Sheriff Williams.
 With Peter and Lloyd dead and no longer able to act as his anchors in the waking world, Freddy is once again relegated to the Dream World.

-Springwood officials suppress Freddy's involvement in the murders as part of a cover-up in which all of the deaths are blamed on Alex.
+Springwood officials suppress Freddy's involvement in the murders as part of a cover-up in which all the deaths are blamed on Alex.
 Alex, having become catatonic after suffering a psychotic break, is judged unfit to stand trial and confined indefinitely to Westin Hills Psychiatric Hospital.
 Freddy briefly possesses an orderly to visit Alex, who is revealed to be pregnant with Freddy's son, the result of Alex losing her virginity to Peter while Peter was secretly possessed by Freddy.